Devon-McBain/Maven/README.md

    - Execute test cases according to the test plan.
    - Report defects using a defect tracking tool, providing detailed information and steps to reproduce.
    - Perform regression testing after fixing defects or implementing new features.
+   - The project will leverage data-driven testing techniques to enhance test coverage and efficiency.
+   - This approach allows for scalability.

 6. **Defect Tracking and Management:**
    - Track defects throughout their lifecycle from discovery to resolution.